nomadyus/vagrant-dev-jekyll/README.md

     ``
         $ bundle install
     ``
+14. Create a new jekyll site in your directory

+    ``
+        $ jekyll new . --force
+    ``
-14. Start up the jekyll server
+15. Start up the jekyll server

     ``
         $ jekyll serve